Anomalous and Topological Hall Effects with Phase-Space Berry Curvatures: Electric, Thermal, and Thermoelectric Transport in Magnets: Currents

-We thus see that the effect of the ``emergent magnetic field" $\pm(\hbar/e)\Omega_{r_m r_n}$ from the real space Berry curvature is analogous to the (real) magnetic field $F_{mn}$ of eq.~\eqref{B field}, except for the sign change between the two bands.
+From the Boltzmann solution (eq. \eqref{boltz soln approx}) we thus see that the effect of the ``emergent magnetic field" $\pm(\hbar/e)\Omega_{r_m r_n}$ from the real space Berry curvature is analogous to the (real) magnetic field $F_{mn}$ of eq.~\eqref{B field}, except for the sign change between the two bands.
 These $\delta f^{\pm}$'s are then substituted into the currents of eqs.~\eqref{jtr e}, \eqref{jtr q} to find the conductivities in the next Section.

-We note that only the real- and momentum-space Berry curvatures enter the currents defined by eqs.~\eqref{jtr e}, \eqref{jtr q}, and \eqref{boltz soln2}.
+We note that only the real- and momentum-space Berry curvatures enter the currents defined by eqs.~\eqref{jtr e}, \eqref{jtr q}, and \eqref{boltz soln approx}.
 The mixed space Berry curvature enters the equations of motion through the off-diagonal block in eq.~\eqref{Gamma matrix}, where $\delta_{ij}$ dominates over $\Omega_{r_ik_j} \sim (a/L_s)(\lambda/J) \ll 1$.

 The real-space Berry curvature contribution enters $\delta f^\pm$ at zeroth order in SOC.
 The next correction, arising from the real space derivative of the eigenenergies $\mathcal{E}_{\pm}$, scales like $(\ell/L_s)(\lambda/t)$.
 This leads to a term in $\delta f^\pm$ that is proportional to $\nabla\cdot{\bf {\hat m}}$ as shown in \eqref{div m}.
 We neglect this contribution in our analysis of the conductivities below, since its volume integral can be rewritten as a boundary term that vanishes for an arbitrary spin texture in the thermodynamic limit.
 For a periodic structure, such as a skyrmion crystal, this contribution vanishes in every unit cell; see ref.~\cite{verma2022unified}.